react-native-maps/react-native-maps/.github/ISSUE_TEMPLATE/question.md

 ---
-name: "🤔 Questions and help"
+name: "\U0001F914 Questions and help"
 about: Use this if there is something not clear about the code or its docs.
+title: ''
+labels: question
+assignees: ''

 ---

 # Question